MuhanadEldai/Ispcodes/priviacy-policy.md

 - **ACCESS_NETWORK_STATE**: To check connectivity
 - **POST_NOTIFICATIONS** (Android 13+): For optional notifications

-## Data Security

-Since we don't collect any data, there's no risk of data breaches from our side.
-The app operates entirely on your device.

 ## Your Privacy Rights

-You have complete control:
+You have control over your data:
-- Use the app entirely offline
+- **Opt out of ad personalization** in device settings
-- Disable internet to prevent ads
+- **Disable internet** to prevent ad loading and data collection
-- Clear app data anytime
+- **Clear app data** anytime through device settings
-- Uninstall to remove all local data
+- **Uninstall** to remove all local data

+## Data Retention

+Third-party services retain data according to their respective policies.
+We don't control the retention periods of Google AdMob or Firebase services.

 ## Children's Privacy

-Our app is safe for all ages as we don't collect any data.
+Our app is safe for all ages, but we recommend parental guidance for advertising content.

 ## Changes to This Policy